-- Weatherproof dog kennel or house with protection from wind, rain, and snow.
+- A weatherproof dog kennel or house with protection from wind, rain, and snow.

 - Additional heating if your climate gets very cold winters.

-- Additional cooling if your climate gets very hot summers.
+- Additional cooling if your climate gets very hot in summer.

-- Continual source of fresh, cool water available 24/7.
+- A continual source of fresh, cool water is available 24/7.

 - Vigilance with pest treatments and vaccinations.